MonekyTheShep/loginSystemCSharp/README.md

 ## HandleAuthenticator

 HandleAuthenticator takes user datasets as a List through the UserCredentials Object.
-This should allow me to convert any dataset into the list allowing for multiple ways to authenticate. <br>
+This should allow me to convert any dataset into the list allowing for multiple ways to authenticate. <br><br>
 Constructor: ```new(List<UserCredentials> users)```